Mpox (previously known as monkeypox)

 Prevention

 There is a safe and effective vaccine for mpox called Jynneos.
+Find your nearest mpox vaccination centre by using the mpox clinic finder.

-Mpox vaccination is free* ( a medicare card is not required) and recommended for the following groups:
+Mpox vaccination is free* (a Medicare card is not required) and recommended for the following groups:

 • all sexually active gay, bisexual and other men who have sex with men (cis and trans) and their sexual partners (including anonymous or intimate contacts)